Namratha-nair/CTF/OverTheWire/Bandit/Bandit23/README.md

 cd /var/spool/$myname will navigate to cd /var/spool/bandit24 directory

-echo "Executing and deleting all scripts in /var/spool/$myname:" -> Executes and deletes all scripts in 60 seconds(cronjob)
+echo "Executing and deleting all scripts in /var/spool/$myname:" -> A message that says that all scripts will be executed and deleted in 60 seconds(cronjob)

 Consider
 for i in * .*;